-I’m running an ideas-driven campaign that will improve the lives of all Vermonters.
+I support ideas that will improve the lives of all Vermonters.

 Inflation makes life harder, and it is growing at the fastest rate in 40 years.
 Democrats spent too much money in the $1.9 Billion Rescue Plan of February 2021 and other initiatives; the money from which mostly bailed out the large blue states.
 Now Vermont citizens are stuck with destructive inflation.
 Yes, inflation has made everyday items like food skyrocket.
 But the real cost is in human lives.
 If you are not rich, which is the vast majority of us, every additional cost makes your life smaller, and in some cases, puts your life at risk.
 When you spend more for food, rent, fuel, and other expenses, you can’t handle any unexpected problems with your car or medical costs or daily living.
 You can’t lead the life you want to lead, and you can’t afford to give your children or grandchildren any extras.
 Inflation makes people’s lives smaller and less significant.
 It is a crime against the very dignity of Americans.
 I want a government for the people not against the people.
 I pledge I will curtail wasteful spending in Congress that continues to weaken our economy.